Deploy AWS Lightsail Container Services

 Why can't I use custom domains with my container service?

 You must create and validate an SSL/TLS certificate before configuring publicDomainNames.
-Custom domains won’t work without a validated certificate.
+Custom domains won’t work without a valid certificate.

 You can specify up to four public domain names using publicDomainNames.
-Each domain requires certificate configuration.
+If you don’t configure custom domains, the service provides a default domain accessible via the url property.

-How do I enable my container service to pull images from Amazon ECR?
+How do I pull container images from Amazon ECR?

-Configure privateRegistryAccess with ecrImagePullerRole.isActive set to true, then create an ECR repository policy granting access to the principalArn output property.
+Configure privateRegistryAccess with ecrImagePullerRole.isActive set to true.
+Then create an ECR repository policy granting ecr:BatchGetImage and ecr:GetDownloadUrlForLayer permissions to the generated principalArn.

 Using a different cloud?